 Corey was born in Minnesota, to a working class family.
 Corey’s father worked his whole life as a longshoreman and instilled in him a hard work ethic at an early age.
 When Corey received his bachelor’s degree from Georgetown University’s School of Foreign Service, he was the first member of his family to graduate from college.
 Corey then earned his law degree from William Mitchell College of Law in Saint Paul Minnesota where he graduated Magna Cum Laude.
 Corey now works as an International Trade Attorney with his own practice.

 Corey and his wife of 20 years, Maria, reside in Woodbridge, VA, with their two sons Isaac and Luke.
-The Stewart’s are parishioners St. Elizabeth Ann Seton Catholic Church in Woodbridge.
+Corey is 100% pro-life and he and his family are parishioners at St. Elizabeth Ann Seton Catholic Church in Woodbridge.